 For a more in-depth grasp of the Bb9sus4 chord, delve into my article titled “Bb9sus4 Piano Chord – Charts, Harmony, and Music Theory” on ChordsAround.com

 9sus4 Chords on Accordion

-On a standard bass accordion, 9sus4 chords are actually 9sus4(5omit) because there is no button combination that allows for the creation of a complete 9sus4 chord that include the 5th (which btw doesn’t add any tension to the chord).
+On a standard bass accordion, 9sus4 chords are actually 9sus4(5omit) because no button combination allows for the creation of a complete 9sus4 chord that includes the 5th (which btw doesn’t add any tension to the chord).
 This chord is the best option available on the Stradella system to play a suspended chord.

 A 9sus4(5omit) chord can be created by combining a root note with the Major chord built on its minor 7th interval.

-It’s very similar to a ninth eleventh chord but it does not have either the 3rd nor the 5th and the 11th is seen as a 4th.
+It’s very similar to a ninth eleventh chord but it does not have either the 3rd or the 5th and the 11th is seen as a 4th.

 B♭, E♭, A♭, C

 B♭ + A♭M

 3 + 5